UNO-Babb/Lecture4/README.md

 ![Star Turtle](star.PNG)

 ### Functions
-In python, we can define a functions.
+In python, we can define functions.
 This can be useful in removing code that is repeated in multiple places in your program and placing it in a function.
 Functions can be used multiple times throughout your code.

 ```
 def drawSquare(myTurtle):